 - Organizations are taking a broader view to address the labor market and inflationary pressures.
 That includes a broader emphasis on DEI, increased workplace flexibility, improving the employee, and changes to health and wellness benefits, compensation, and training.

 Astron Solutions’ Perspective

 2024 economic trends remain cloudy, at best.
 The key to compensation projections is the labor market.
-If unemployment remains below 4%, we anticipate employers having to maintain robust compensation budgets, and anticipate 3.5% to 4.5% compensation budgets for 2024.
-In addition, the demand to increase the current unofficial minimum wage levels (now between $18 and $22 per hour across the country) and increased pressure for career advancement by Gen Z (and soon to join them Gen Alpha), many employers may find that they will need to earmark an additional 1% to 2% in their compensation budgets to address these issues.
+If unemployment remains below 4%, we anticipate employers having to maintain robust compensation budgets and anticipate 3.5% to 4.5% compensation budgets for 2024.
+In addition, with the demand to increase the current unofficial minimum wage levels (now between $18 and $22 per hour across the country) and increased pressure for career advancement by Gen Z (and soon to join them Gen Alpha), many employers may find that they will need to earmark an additional 1% to 2% in their compensation budgets to address these issues.

 What’s New With Variable Compensation in 2024